United States Army Armor School

-The United States Army Armor School (formerly Armored Force School) is a military training school located at Fort Benning, Georgia.
+The United States Army Armor School (USAARMS) (formerly Armored Force School) is a military training school located at Fort Benning, Georgia.
 Its primary focus is the training of United States Army soldiers, non-commissioned officers, warrant officers, and commissioned officers.
 It also trains for equipment handling, including the M1 Abrams, the Bradley Fighting Vehicle, and the Stryker Mobile Gun System.
 The Armor School moved to Fort Benning in 2010 as part of the United States Base Realignment and Closure program.

 The school was supervised by Continental Army Command until the 1970s, then up until 2025, it was part of United States Army Training and Doctrine Command.

 History

 The United States Army Armor School was established on October 1, 1940, in Fort Knox, Kentucky, with the first class starting November 4th of the same year.

 The school was established by then–Lieutenant Colonel Stephen G. Henry under the guidance of Brigadier General Adna R. Chaffee Jr., for whom the headquarters building is now named.
 On July 1, 1957, the school was given its current name.
 It originally consisted of seven departments: Tank, Wheeled vehicle, Motorcycle, Communication, Tactics, Gunnery, and Field Engineering.